Performance Analysis of Satellite-Based QKD Protocols: QBER

 \subsection{\textbf{ QBER for BBM92}}

-The QBER for BBM92 depends on various factors such as the properties of the quantum channel, the quality of the detectors used, and the presence of any eavesdroppers.
+The QBER for BBM92 depends on various factors such as the properties of the quantum channel, the quality of the detectors used, and the presence of any eavesdroppers \cite{PhysRevA.65.052310}.
 In one beam splitter with transmission, we combine all losses to each receiver from the channel, detectors, and optics.

-The parameter $\eta_{det}$ represents the detector efficiency of the system.
-The coincidence probability is divided into three components: $p_{true}$, which denotes the probability of a genuine coincidence between a pair of entangled photons, $p_{false}$ which represents the probability of a false coincidence and $p_{straycounts}$ which represents the probability of straycounts.
+The parameter $\eta_d$ represents the detector efficiency of the system.
+The $p_{coin}$ that represents the coincidence probability is divided into three components: $p_{true}$, which denotes the probability of a genuine coincidence between a pair of entangled photons, $p_{false}$ which represents the probability of a false coincidence and $p_{straycounts}$ which represents the probability of straycounts.

 We must choose a location for the source.
-Setting the source at a distance of $L-x$ from Bob and $x$ from Alice, we get
+Setting the source at a distance of $(L-x)$ from Bob and $x$ from Alice, we get

-Keeping only terms which are second order in $\alpha_x$ and d, it can be observed that the probability of a true coincidence remains constant with respect to $x$, while the false coincidence rate changes.
+Keeping only terms which are second order in $\alpha_x$ and $p_{dark}$, it can be observed that the probability of a true coincidence remains constant with respect to $x$, while the false coincidence rate changes.
 By performing a straightforward optimization, it can be determined that the false coincidence rate reaches its minimum value at a distance halfway between Alice and Bob.
 The value of this minimum false coincidence rate can be calculated using the given formula:

-The QBER is given by
+The QBER is given by \cite{PhysRevA.65.052310}